 These figures are rough estimates and might require tweaking depending on your unique situation.
 Additionally seeking guidance from a tax expert is wise as they can offer tailored recommendations and assist you in maximizing your tax savings approach.

-Also Read This: Best Fiverr Sellers for App Development in 2024
+Also Read This: Best Fiverr Sellers to Hire in 2024

 Tracking Your Income and Expenses